ahmedsafy2906-tech/A-Multimodal-Pipeline-for-Integrating-Whole-Slide-Histology-and-Mass-Spectrometry-Imaging/README.md

 - Predict spatial molecular patterns from histology alone at inference time.
 - Evaluate the effect of spatial modeling on prediction quality.
 <p align="center">
-  <strong>Figure X. Core idea of learning a unified mapping from histological morphology (WSI) to spatial molecular patterns (MSI).
+  <strong>Figure.
+Core idea of learning a unified mapping from histological morphology (WSI) to spatial molecular patterns (MSI).
   MSI data is used only during training, while inference relies solely on histology images.</strong>
 </p>